Ex-Mamelodi Sundowns coach Mosimane keen to win in ‘different cultures’ like Guardiola | Goal.com

 With four league matches remaining for the Red Devils, Mosimane is pressed to maintain or extend their 15-point lead for prestige.

-Al Ahly are also in the Caf Champions League semi-finals and take on Mosimane’s Wydad Casablanca, a side which became his nemesis during his Sundowns days.
+Al Ahly are also in the Caf Champions League semi-finals and take on Wydad Casablanca, a side which became Mosimane's nemesis during his Sundowns days.

 Wydad were reportedly after the former Bafana Bafana coach’s signature before he was snapped up by Al Ahly.